 Costs - Cost of Gas and Opex

-Projections for total fuel costs are based on a 2000 price of US$2.41 MMBtu reflecting a commodity price and a CEG/RioGas distribution charge.
+Projections for total fuel costs are based on a 2000 price of US$2.41 MMBtu reflecting a commodity price and a CEG/CEG-Rio Gas distribution charge.
 The commodity portion of the gas price is escalated by a weighted average basket of crude oil prices –50% Cargoes FOB Med Basis Italy–3.5%, 25% US Gulf Coast Waterbone #6-1%, and 25% Cargoes FOB NEW-1%.
 The distribution charge is escalated by Brazilian inflation as measured by US CPI.
 As indicated above, the fuel price, including the fuel distribution change, will total US$283 MMBtu (US$20.19 MWh net of PIS/COFINS)

 Operating Expenses include Salaries, Other Expenses and Management Fee.
 Salaries and Other Expenses (Fixed) are escalated by US CPI.